 - Maintenance is difficult because it requires specialised tools

-- Requires tools that have firm integration with the system being tested – system performance can be affected by those same tools
+- Requires tools that have firm integration with the system under test

-- Code access is not required, so it is easier to carry out
+- There is no requirement for code access, so it is easier to carry out

 - Simplifies testing by focusing only on inputs and outputs

-- Quicker test case development because only typical user experience will be tested
+- Quicker test case development because only typical user experience is testing

 - No introspection, the tester has limited knowledge about the application